Geovana Peres: Professional boxing career

 In March 2017, Geovana Peres made her professional debut against veteran kickboxer Sarah Long.
-Long who had five wins and four losses in kick boxing, didn't start off very well in professional boxing.
+Long who had five wins and four losses in kick boxing, did not start off very well in professional boxing.
 Long was defeated by Nailini Helu and Cheyenne Whaanga, both who were once top 10 boxers.
 Sarah Long made a come back by defeating Tash Pakai.
 It was a close fight between Geovana Peres and Sarah Long, however Long experience gave her the advantage helping her take home the win by Unanimous decision.
 Long went on to reaching top 10 in the world then challenger for the NZPBA Heavyweight title, but for Geovana Peres it was back to the drawing board.

 In March 2017, it was announced that Geovana Peres will take on former top 10 in the world boxing Nailini Helu for the vacant NZNBF New Zealand light heavyweight title.
 Helu climbed the ranks quickly in 2016, reaching 8th in the heavyweight world.
 But after a decision that was reversed to a draw in September 2016 and receiving a massive backlash from boxing fans, Helu went down hill.
 Nailini Helu went up against Alrie Meleisea twice but lost by split decision.
 Helu received another New Zealand title chance but this time against Geovana Peres.
 Peres was coming off a professional loss herself, so she had to come back with something to prove.
 Geovana Peres won the bout by Unanimous decision, winning 7 out of 8 rounds of the fight.
 This made her the first person that is Brazilian and first LGBT person to win a New Zealand Professional boxing title.

 In July 2017, Geovana Peres took on Tessa Tualevao.
 Tualevao at the time was only 18, however despite her very young age she had a big kickboxing experience.
 Geovana came in as a keep busy fight and showed her experience and skill against Tessa.
 Peres was too much for Tualevao as Peres knocked her down in the second round.
 Peres won the bout by Unanimous Decision.

 After her warm up fight, it was announced that Geovana Peres will be going for her second New Zealand title, taking on Trish Vaka for the PBCNZ New Zealand light heavyweight title.
 Peres admitted that she didn't know much about Trish Vaka, as there wasn't much video material online to watch her at the time.
 Peres stated that she was very focused for this fight and wanted this title.
 The fight was a close fight, however Geovana Peres came away with the victory and not only winning another New Zealand title, but becoming first women to win two different New Zealand titles.